UMMS-Biocore/bootcamp/session8/session9.md

 <img src="images/clustering_example2.png" width="400">

-**Seurat** incorporates a graph based clustering strategy where we first determine the nearest neighbors of all cells in PC space (with dimensions 20).
+**Seurat** incorporates a graph based clustering strategy where we first determine the nearest neighbors of all cells in PC space (with 20 dimensions).
 Then we construct a nearest neighbor graph from the calculated distances.

 <img src="images/nearestneighbor.png" width="700">